1. Terms and definitions

 7. Purposes of processing personal data

-7.1.1. provide assurance and internal audit service pursuant to the Auditors Activities Act and other relevant legal acts;
+7.1.1. provide assurance and internal audit service pursuant to The Republic of Lithuania Law on the Audit of Financial Statements and other relevant legal acts;

-7.1.2. provide accounting service pursuant to the Accounting Act and other legal acts;
+7.1.2. provide accounting service pursuant to The Republic of Lithuania Accounting Law and other legal acts and standards;

-7.1.4. send out newsletters and conducting client satisfaction studies;
+7.1.5. send out newsletters and conducting client satisfaction studies (for marketing purposes);

 8. Retention of personal data

 8.1.
 Grant Thornton retains personal data only as long as this is necessary to fulfil the purpose for which the personal data is processed, unless there is an applicable legal obligation stating otherwise.
-We retain data as follows:
+Specific time limits for the retention of documents and the personal data are indicated in a documentation plan approved by Grant Thornton executive, which is regularly updated in accordance with applicable law and Grant Thornton's internal procedures.

 9. Third parties and data processors